pedrorj2/immich-transfer/README.md

 - Only transfers by album (not by tag — could be added)
 - Requires direct database access
 - Doesn't move physical files (only changes ownership in DB)
+- Album ownership is not transferred (only the assets inside)

+---

+## Known Issues

+> [!WARNING]
+> **After transfer, duplicated persons are independent.**
+>
+> When a person is duplicated (appears in both users' photos), they become **separate persons** in each user's library.
+This means:
+> - "Mom" in User A and "Mom" in User B are **different** persons
+> - Changes to one don't affect the other
+> - You may need to manually set profile pictures for duplicated persons

+> [!NOTE]
+> **Profile pictures for duplicated persons may need to be set manually.**
+>
+> The tool attempts to set a profile picture automatically, but in some cases you may need to select a face thumbnail manually in Immich's People section.

 ---